Trinkle23897/Fast-Poisson-Image-Editing/README.md

 # install cmake >= 3.4
 # if you don't have sudo (like GHC), install cmake from source
 # on macOS, type `brew install cmake`
-$ git submodule update --init --recursive  # this is to initialize pybind11
 $ pip install .
 ```